 7. Be sure that you review your application so that you do not accidentally contradict yourself.
 You must be consistent.

 8. If in answer to a question, you can think of a personal story that demonstrates your answer, by all means tell it.
 Interviewers are trying to get to know you, and relevant personal stories let them do that best.
 Don’t go on and on, be concise, yet complete.

 9. Interviews require you to think on your feet.
 The best way to do that is to listen and focus very carefully to the questions, so that you are responding as exactly as possible.
 Answer thoroughly what you have been asked, and no more.
 Let the interviewer ask a follow up question if they are interested in knowing more.
 Again, a short silence is your friend.

 10. If the scholarship is based at all on need, you WILL be asked about your financial situation.
 Come prepared to be open about that.
 Expect to be asked about the cost of colleges you are considering, whether you have been offered any other scholarships, and what resources you have.
 If you don’t know exactly, try to find out.
 The interviewer will understand if you haven’t gotten a complete financial aid package offer yet, but you should know how much is saved for your education, and what you have been offered from other sources so far.
 These questions may seem very personal, but if the scholarship is based on need, they are fair to ask.

-14. If you have applied for a scholarship for, for example, red haired people, and you don’t get it, it may well be that your hair just isn’t red enough.
-That was the most important thing to that organization, despite your #1 class rank and perfect SAT scores.
+15. If you have applied for a scholarship for, for example, red haired people, and you don’t get it, it may well be that your hair just isn’t red enough.
+That was the most important thing to that organization, despite your stellar resume.
 Brush it off and move on, you just weren’t right for this particular award.